Oil and gas law in the United States: Split estates

 Mineral rights may be severed by a deed from the surface rights.
 Such a condition is called a split estate.
 Once severed from surface ownership, oil and gas rights may be bought, sold, or transferred, like other real estate property.
 Ownership in the oil and gas rights for different horizontal layers, or strata, may be further divided and sold to different parties.
 In some states, severed mineral rights revert to the landowner if the mineral right not exercised for a certain time period.

 In most states, unless otherwise specified by a deed, the owner of the oil and gas interest is presumed to have the right to occupy as much of the surface property as is reasonably needed to extract the oil and gas, subject to regulations for minimum distances from homes or buildings.
 Courts have generally held that, without this implied right of access and surface occupancy, ownership of the oil and gas rights would be meaningless.
 This is called subsurface supremacy.

 Ownership of extracted oil and gas

 Refined hydrocarbons that escape into the ground are not subject to the law of capture, unless evidence shows that the refiner abandoned them.
 Extracted oil and gas which are subsequently stored in underground reservoirs are considered as personal property, rather than as an interest in real estate.

 Lease

+The foundational legal document of the U.S. oil and gas industry is the oil and gas lease.
 Oil and gas producing companies do not always own the land they drill on.
 Often, the company (the lessee) leases the mineral rights from the owner (the lessor).
 Major points in a lease include the description of the property, the term (duration), and the payments to the lessor.

 Lessees of mineral rights have a right of reasonable access to leased land to explore, develop, and transport minerals, unless the lease specifies otherwise (a "no-surface access" lease).